daanielcarvalho/jumpseller-react-challenge/README.md

 ## Challenge Overview

-This is a pretty simple test, in which you should be able to write a React app, using the provided API .
+This is a simple test, in which you should be able to write a React app, using the provided API .

 You can use any boilerplate/approach you prefer, but try to keep it simple.
 We encourage you to use your favourite tools and packages to build a solid React application.